you are not alone

 At this moment, you are asking yourself, “So, what do I do now?
 Who do I call?
 What do I need to know?”

 Know this — you are not alone.
-Addiction is an equal opportunity abuser and it does everything to defend itself.
-It attacks families at every socioeconomic level — from Park Avenue to skid row.
-It doesn’t matter if you are male or female, employed or unemployed, young or old, any race or religion, everyone is fair game.
+Addiction and Mental Illness are not equal opportunity abusers and they do everything to defend themselves.
+They attack families at every socioeconomic level — from Park Avenue to skid row.
+It doesn’t matter if you are male or female, employed or unemployed, young or old, any race or religion — everyone is fair game.

 “No single factor determines whether a person will become addicted to drugs.”